synesthesiam/docker-mozillatts/README.md

 ### Docker Download Cache

 When building the Docker image, the `download` directory may contain architecture-specific Python wheels.
 The `download/amd64` directory, for example, will be used with pip's `--find-links` on `x86_64` systems.
-If the `NOAVX` environment variable is not empty, then wheels in `download/<ARCHITECTURE>/noavx` will overwrite those in the parent directory.

 The `download/shared` directory is used for all architectures.
 If a `requirements.txt` file is present there, it is used to install dependencies for MozillaTTS.
 This can be used to exclude Tensorflow, etc., or to use specific package versions.